smart-data-models/dataModel.Environment/NoiseLevelObserved/doc/spec.md

 ## List of properties

-- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `LAS`: The frequency weighted sound level (A-weighting) for a slow sound, one second mor more up and down.  - `LAeq`: The frequency weighted Leq sound level (A-weighting).  - `LAeq_d`: Acoustic Level frequency weigthed (A-weghting) equivalent for  a day  - `LAmax`: Acoustic level frequency weigthed (A-weghting) maximum sound level  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObserved`: The date and time of this observation represented by an ISO8601 interval.  - `dateObservedFrom`: Observation period start date and time.  - `dateObservedTo`: Observation period end date and time.
-See dateObserved.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: A reference to the device which captured this observation.  - `refPointOfInterest`: A reference to a point of interest associated to this observation.  - `refWeatherObserved`: Reference to the associated weather conditions.  - `seeAlso`: list of uri pointing to additional resources about the item  - `sonometerClass`: Class of sonometer (0, 1, 2) according to ANSI used for taking this observation  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+See dateObserved.  - `description`: A description of this item  - `distanceAverage`: Average distance between sensor and potential noise sources  - `heightAverage`: Type of potential obstacles between the sensor and the noise source  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `obstacles`: Type of potential obstacles between the sensor and the noise source.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: A reference to the device which captured this observation.  - `refPointOfInterest`: A reference to a point of interest associated to this observation.  - `refWeatherObserved`: Reference to the associated weather conditions.  - `seeAlso`: list of uri pointing to additional resources about the item  - `sonometerClass`: Class of sonometer (0, 1, 2) according to ANSI used for taking this observation  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type
 Required properties
 - `dateObservedFrom`  - `dateObservedTo`  - `id`  - `location`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)